1

 is an infinite universe that is steadily expanding and contracting on a

-time scale of about 1012 years.
+time scale of about 1000 giga-years (1012 years).
 In a later version the time scale of the

 "involve maximum and minimum periods of compression and rarefaction" with